jmicrobe/jmicrobe.github.io/_posts/2017-03-20-science-hack-day2.md

 Where were we?
 At the end of the first night things were winding down - our competent yeast cultures and CRISPR bacteria were warming up, the 3D printer was raging on, and I was exhausted.
 I pitched my tent and went to bed.

 Guests slowly started streaming in the following morning, and I helped get our DIY coffee station up and running.
 Saturday was when the magic happened.
 Groups started to dig in and bring together their hardware and software ideas.
-I helped design some 3D printed medals on the fly, and another science hacker (who I later found out was a quilter!) helped sew lanyards to hold them.
+I was taught how to design some 3D printed medals on the fly, and another science hacker (who I later found out was a quilter!) helped sew lanyards to hold them.

 ### Here's where I'm going to tell you about the project I worked on, and how it failed.